 To enter Synchronous Transmission mode, the Programming mode start-up sequence must be executed as shown in Figure 4-3.
-If either S1 or S0 is set on the falling edge of S2 (or S3), the device enters Synchronous Transmission mode.
-In this mode, it functions as a normal transmitter, with the exception that the timing of the PWM data string is controlled externally and 16 extra bits are transmitted at the end with the code word.
-The button code will be the S0, S1 value at the falling edge of S2 or S3.
-The timing of the PWM data string is controlled by supplying a clock on S2 or S3 and should not exceed 20 kHz.
-The code word is the same as in PWM mode with 16 reserved bits at the end of the word.
+If either S1 or S0 is set on the falling edge of S2, the device enters Synchronous Transmission mode.
+In this mode it functions as a normal transmitter, with the exception that the timing of the PWM data string is controlled externally and that 16 extra reserved bits are transmitted at the end of the code word.
 The reserved bits can be ignored.
-When in Synchronous Transmission mode S2 or S3 should not be toggled until all internal processing has been completed as shown in Figure 4-4.
+The button code will be the S0, S1 value at the falling edge of S2.
+The timing of the PWM data string is controlled by supplying a clock on S2 and should not exceed 20 kHz.
+When in Synchronous Transmission mode S2 should not be toggled until all internal processing has been completed as shown in Figure 4-3.